lab-cosmo/chemiscope/paper/paper.md

 using Chemiscope as an external app [@MaterialsCloudChemiscopeSearch].

-The tool has been cited in studies spanning machine-learned interatomic potentials and datasets [@Cheng2020; @MAD], coarse-grained molecular representations [@Helfrecht2020], and high-throughput screening of materials [@Jorgensen2026].
-It is also integrated with the metatensor ecosystem [@metatensor] through the `chemiscope.explore` function, which uses foundation models like PET-MAD [@Mazitov2025] to generate map coordinates without manual descriptor engineering.
+The tool has been cited in studies spanning machine-learned interatomic potentials and datasets [@MACE; @He2025; @MAD; @Keith2021; @Cheng2020], coarse-grained molecular representations [@Helfrecht2020; @Nicholas2020], and high-throughput screening of materials [@Jorgensen2026; @Blaskovits2024; @Gallarati2022].
+Chemiscope is integrated with the metatensor ecosystem [@metatensor] through the `chemiscope.explore` function, which uses foundation models like PET-MAD [@Mazitov2025] to generate map coordinates without manual descriptor engineering.

-Beyond research papers, Chemiscope serves educational and reproducibility purposes: tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure-property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as it is done in Atomisitic cookbook recipies [@AtomisticCookbook].
-The Python package reach 4,235 downloads in the last month on PyPI Stats, accessed February 2026 [@PyPIStatsChemiscope].
+Beyond research papers, Chemiscope serves educational and reproducibility purposes: tutorials and course materials use live widgets to demonstrate dimensionality reduction and structure-property correlations [@Goscinski2025scicodewidgets], and Chemiscope viewers can be embedded directly into manuals, as is done in Atomistic cookbook recipes [@AtomisticCookbook].
+The Python package reached 4,235 downloads in the last month on PyPI Stats, accessed February 2026 [@PyPIStatsChemiscope].

 # AI usage disclosure

-Generative AI tools were assisted occasionally during software development (e.g., to obtain code suggestions).
+Generative AI tools were used occasionally during software development (e.g., to obtain code suggestions).
 All AI-generated suggestions were reviewed, modified, and verified by the authors before inclusion, and the authors take full responsibility for the final content of the software.

 # Acknowledgements